 Useful information on internet safety for parents can be found at:

 Conversation Starters for Parents and Carers - please click here

 Information and Other Resources - please click here

-Supporting Young People on Line - please click here
+Supporting Young People online - please click here

-To view a copy of the DfE Guidance on Keeping Children Safe in Education (September 2016) - please click here
+To view a copy of the DfE Guidance on Keeping Children Safe in Education (September 2022) - please click here

 - Sexual & Criminal exploitation of Children - will you spot the signs?08th Oct 2018